 1) STAY: Fritz im Pyjama Hotel

 Tucked away in the heart of the Schanzenviertel is the Fritz im Pyjama Hotel.
-Close to public transit, this small 17-room boutique hotel is decked out with a modern and trendy design, with each room being decorated in its own unique flair and style.
-All rooms come with free wifi, a flat screen tv, and complimentary tea and coffee.
-You can even order a small breakfast of breads and jams to be delivered to your room each morning.
+Close to public transit, this small 17-room boutique hotel is decked out with a modern and trendy design, with each room being decorated in a unique flair and style.
+All rooms come with free wifi, a flat-screen TV, and complimentary tea and coffee.
+You can even order a small breakfast of bread and jams to be delivered to your room each morning.
 Best of all, some of the rooms have a small balcony where you can view all the fun happenings on the Schanzenstraße.

 Who should stay at this hotel?
 Those who are young (or are young at heart), love design, and like to party and be close to all of the action.